-The Lower B Eastern trends were discovered in 2013, identified as the Eastern Exploration Target (Carothers et al., 2013), and were subsequently explored and delineated during the year-long 2014 drilling campaign.
-The two closely-related, sub-parallel trends run in an easterly direction for almost two miles.
-Based on oxidation/ reduction conditions as noted from exploration drilling both in 2014 and earlier grid drilling in 2012, the trends are shown to be prospective and to follow the outline of a large anticlinal structure for an estimated distance of approximately four miles.
-Figure 9.2 is a structural contour map showing the Lower B sand and the Lower B1 and B2 trends and indicates potential extensions of these mineral trends.
+The Lower B Eastern trends were discovered in 2013, and identified as the Eastern Exploration Target (Carothers et al., 2013), and have been further explored and delineated during 2014, 2015, and 2017 drilling campaigns.
+The two closely-related, sub-parallel trends have been explored for a distance of 4.5 miles to date.
+Based on oxidation/ reduction conditions as noted from earlier exploration drilling, the open-ended trends are shown to be prospective around the periphery of the anticlinal structure for an additional estimated 3-mile distance.